ThijsVroegh/CO2_forecasting/README.md

+> [!NOTE]
+> This repository is archived.
+Development of this workflow is continued at [github.com/ESI-FAR/emissionfactor-nl](https://github.com/ESI-FAR/emissionfactor-nl)

 # Forecasting grid emission factor for the Netherlands

 This repo contains a workflow to produce emission factor forecasts for the Dutch